vutran/wpmvc/README.md

 `webpack`

+## Running with Docker

+You can choose to use Docker with this theme file easily.
+Make sure Docker Toolbox is currently installed on your computer.
+Once installed, just run `docker-compose up` when switched to this directory.
+You don't even need to have WordPress installed in your project folder since everything is contained in Docker!

+### Booting up the first time

+When you boot up the container for the very first time, you will have to go through the WordPress setup flow and set a wp-admin username and password.

 ## Your Application Resources

 Your app codebase should be stored in the `app` folder located in your theme's folder.